-Class 1A National Insurance contributions: Calculating Class 1A NICs: Percentage rate for calculating Class 1A NICs
+Class 1A National Insurance contributions: calculating Class 1A NICs: percentage rate for calculating Class 1A NICs

 The percentage rate at which Class 1A NICs are calculated is the secondary (employer’s) not contracted-out Class 1 NICs rate in force during the tax year in which the benefit is provided.

 Because of the retrospective nature of Class 1A NICs - liability arising in one tax year and payment following in the next - confusion can sometimes arise about which secondary Class 1 NICs percentage rate to use.
 Class 1A NICs are always calculated using the Class 1 NICs secondary not contracted-out percentage rate in force during the year in which the employee enjoys the benefit.
 Class 1A NICs are not calculated at the Class 1 NICs rate in force during the tax year in which Class 1A NICs are paid.

-Benefits provided in the 2006/2007 tax year are payable on the 19th or 22nd July 2007 – that is in the 2007/2008 tax year.
+Benefits provided in the 2006 to 2007 tax year are payable on 19 or 22 July 2007 – that is in the 2007 to 2008 tax year.

 If an employee is in contracted-out employment, the Class 1A NICs percentage rate used by the employer to calculate his Class 1A NICs liability is still that for not contracted-out Class 1 NICs.
 This applies whether the employer operates a Contracted-out Money Purchase Scheme (COMP) or a Contracted-out Salary Related Scheme (COSR).